hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 <HaiTag requiresBasis={true} />
 </HaiTags>

-There is a rudimentary implementation of face tracking avatars in Basis, which I have made to help dooly test out avatar networking packet communications using a real scenario.
+If your avatar supports Face Tracking, you need to add a component to enable it.

 This requires the VRCFaceTracking software.
 This guide assumes you're already familiar with VRCFaceTracking and your own hardware.

+## Technical specifications

+We support [most of the addresses](https://docs.vrcft.io/docs/tutorial-avatars/tutorial-avatars-extras/parameters).
+EyeY is used instead of EyeLeftY and EyeRightY.

+All addresses are transmitted using 1 byte per address.

+Linear quantization is used on the available range, so they all have acceptable precision for face tracking purposes.

+- For values that go between 0.0 and 1.0, the step is approximately 0.004, which is 0.4%.
+- For values that go between -1.0 and 1.0, the step is approximately 0.008, which is 0.8%.
+- The values of -1.0, 1.0, and 0.0 are guaranteed to stay the same after quantization.

+If the connected hardware doesn't support an address, networking is not consumed by that address. <HaiStartingFromTag version={"NEW_VIXXY_VERSION"} small={true} />

 ## Set up your avatar